-Community was kept alive through organised clubs and the ‘Jellicoe’ is busy with clubs - Grandfathers,’ Grandmothers’ and.
-Youth Clubs.
-The Magdalen club hosts dances with undergraduates mingling with local youth.
-One of the most famous was the ‘Mums club’ the Tuesday night amateur pantomine.
-The Mums club, local amateur theatre is ‘always sold out’, George is filmed in the audience with mum.
+Community was kept alive through organised clubs The Magdalen club hosts dances with undergraduates mingling with local youth.
+The ‘Jellicoe’ is busy with clubs - Grandfathers', Grandmothers’ and the Youth Clubs.
+One of the most famous, the ‘Mums club’ the Tuesday night local amateur theatre is ‘always sold out’.
+George is filmed in the audience with mum.

 When the club went on outings it was an event.
 ‘The Club prepares for this day through the year, with weekly savings, and the profits from 4 nights’ hilarious pantomine production...
 Hindhead has been the scene of the invasion...electrified by... strangely dressed people ...strayed from a pageant or circus...a small hat with bobbing flower... pantaloons... - Housing Happenings report

 Theatrical and society figures including J.B.
 Priestly, John Betjeman, Gladys Cooper, the Prince of Wales and H.G Wells supported St Pancras Housing and visited Somers Town.
 Left wing Unity Theatre opened in 1936, attracting luminaries such as Paul Robeson, and later Bob Hoskins and Warren Mitchell.
 Later youth go to watch skiffle bands play at and star spot.
 Edith Neville sets up the St Pancras People’s Theatre, later bombed.
 Theatre groups and dance clubs, such as Doris Perkins, teach many youth to dance, such as Mimi Romily, who goes on to act and sing.